samrith-s/sticky-react-table/README.md

 - Row Renderer
 - Header Renderer
 - Row Selection
+- More events (scroll, keyup, keydown, keypress, etc.)
+- Infinite scrolling
 - Keyboard Navifation (as per Gmail's keyboard navigations)

-In the future, we plan on supporting the following:
+In the future, we plan on implementing the following:

 - Virtualization
 - Better support for custom classes
 - Column resizing based on length of value (a la Excel)

-Features we will at no point encourage or support:
+Features at no point will we build:

-- Row resizing
-- Native subrow rendering (this can be achieved using a custom row renderer)
+- Row resizing or native subrow rendering (both of these can be achieved using a custom row renderer)

 <a name="license"></a>